Shahabuddin Ahmed (captain)

-Sahabuddin Ahmed (1948 – 16 October 2025) was a Bangladeshi independence activist and pilot who was awarded the Bir Uttom, the second-highest gallantry award of Bangladesh, for his actions during the Bangladesh Liberation War.
+Shahabuddin Ahmed (1948 – 16 October 2025) was a Bangladeshi independence activist and pilot who was awarded the Bir Uttom, the second-highest gallantry award of Bangladesh, for his actions during the Bangladesh Liberation War.

-Early life
+Early and personal life

-Ahmed was born in Char Kamalapur, Faridpur.
+Ahmed was born in Char Kamalapur, Faridpur, in 1948.
 His parents were Giasuddin Ahmed and Laili Rashid.
 He was married to Rokeya Nargis, and they had two children.

 Career

 At the start of the Bangladesh Liberation War in 1971, Ahmed was working for Pakistan International Airlines.
 On 7 April 1971, he left for India and began organising activities in support of the Liberation War.

 On 28 September, the Air Wing of the Mukti Bahini was officially formed, and Ahmed joined it.
 They flew out of Dimapur Air Base in Nagaland, India.
 He was initially trained to fly fighter aircraft but was later reassigned to helicopters due to a shortage of personnel.
 Though he had no prior experience flying helicopters, he became skilled within days of training.

 Ahmed participated in around 10 missions during the war.
 Ahmed also narrowly escaped death in other missions, including one on 6 December in Moulvibazar District and another on 7 December in Shamshernagar, Sylhet District, when enemy fire damaged his helicopter.
 One of his most daring operations occurred on 11 December 1971, near Raipura, Narsingdi District, where Indian paratroopers came under heavy attack by Pakistani forces.
 In response to a distress call, Ahmed and his team (including pilot Badrul Alam and a gunner) flew in an armed helicopter to support them.
 The helicopter had to fly dangerously low under heavy enemy fire.
 Despite this, they were able to attack, which led to the death of at least 20 Pakistani soldiers and the injury of another 24–25, forcing the Pakistan Army to retreat.